hdt98/rocm-libraries/shared/rocroller/lib/include/rocRoller/KernelGraph/CoordinateGraph/StreamKCoordinateTransformDesign.md

 ## Stream-K

-The flattened M/N/K global tile-space will be distributed evenly among the CUs.
+The flattened M/N/K global tile-space will be distributed evenly among the workgroups (WGs).

-Each CU needs to iterate over its portion of the flattened global tile-space.
+Each workgroup (WG) needs to iterate over its portion of the flattened global tile-space.

 To facilitate accumulation initialization and prefetching etc, we use two loops to accomplish this: an outer local-tile loop and an inner